twilbur1997/AWSLambdaTextMessageProject/README.md

 See more information [here](https://aws.amazon.com/lambda/faqs/).

 <br /><br />

 # Amazon Pinpoint

-Amazon Pinpoint is a service that is aimed primarily at marketing, and allows users to use AWS to send out text messages, emails, or push notifications to their customers to communicate with their end users and measure user engagement
+Amazon Pinpoint is a service that is aimed primarily at marketing, and allows users to use AWS to send out text messages, emails, or push notifications to their customers to communicate with their end users and measure user engagement.

 We'll be using it to configure a long code, which is just a dedicated phone number that we can text people from using AWS Lambda.